arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-your-device-cant-be-added-or-wont-connect-to-Arduino-Cloud.md

 If the sketch uploads but the device doesn't come online.

+> [!NOTE]
-> **Note:** Device status is not supported by the LoRa protocol, see [About device status in Arduino Cloud](https://support.arduino.cc/hc/en-us/articles/4407169649682-About-device-status-in-IoT-Cloud).
+> Device status is not supported by the LoRa protocol, see [About device status in Arduino Cloud](https://support.arduino.cc/hc/en-us/articles/4407169649682-About-device-status-in-IoT-Cloud).

 1. Go to the [Devices tab](https://app.arduino.cc/devices) and verify that your device has a linked Thing.
 If not, you must either create and new Thing, or associate an existing Thing with the device.